jmorgan28/FinalProject-Term2/README.md

 -
 6/3/16<br>
 Matthew:<br>
-- worked on lowering lag between clients and clients now have equivalent lag 6/4/16<br>
+- worked on lowering lag between clients and clients now have equivalent lag<br>
+6/4/16<br>
 Matthew:<br>
--everyone can hear
+-everyone can hear<br>
--they all know what everyone is doing and at the right speed 6/5/16<br>
+-they all know what everyone is doing and at the right speed<br>
+6/5/16<br>
 Matthew:<br>
--fixed health restore across clients
+-fixed health restore across clients<br>
--fixed using the lazer power up across clients -clients no longer randomly disappear from people's screens
+-fixed using the lazer power up across clients<br>
+-clients no longer randomly disappear from people's screens<br>